openstack/openstack-manuals/doc/install-guide/source/openstack-services.rst

 Project Installation Guides that are available at the following
 locations:

-* `OpenStack Installation Tutorials and Guides for Pike
+* `OpenStack Installation Guides for Pike
   <https://docs.openstack.org/pike/install/>`_

 ..
 Note that this guide is release independent, so we will add more